syl20bnr/spacemacs/README.md

 #### Mode-line

-The mode line is a [powerline][powerline] customized to show the window number and the colorized Vim current mode.
+The mode line is a [powerline][powerline] customized to show the window number and the colorized Evil current state.

 The color codes for modes are:

-      Mode        |       Color
+   Evil State     |       Color
 ------------------|------------------
 Normal            | Orange
 Insert            | Green